Saturday, July 9, 2016

 Zip – 1.25 out of 3 mugs

-The carbonation is low.
-The blend of spices is unique yet no root beer flavor noted.
+The carbonation level is low.
+The distinctive spice blend lacks the characteristic root beer flavor.

 Post Consumption Impression – 1.0 out of 3 mugs